06 Nov How the Hasidic Community Votes

 So many people assume that Hasidim, like other conservative groups, vote on religious values issues.
-They assume that Hasidim care about gay marriage and abortion, because that’s a Christian conservative political issue.
-I often explain the distinction in Ultra Orthodox Jewish attitudes towards politics and that of the Conservative Right.
+They assume that Hasidim care about gay marriage and abortion because that’s a Christian conservative political issue.
+I often explain the distinction between Ultra-Orthodox Jewish attitudes towards politics and that of the Conservative Right.
 While the conservative right considers the law as a source of moral law and instruction, Hasidim see the Torah as the source of moral law.
-They also don’t consider those outside of their community their moral concern.
+They also don’t consider that which is outside of their community their moral concern.
 So Hasidim vote largely based on the interest of the community.

-They vote like a union.
-Collectively advancing the interest of the whole by voting as one, and supporting candidates seen as favorable to their “union”.
+They vote like a union, collectively advancing the interest of the whole by voting as one, and supporting candidates seen as favorable to that union.

-Here are some of the pre-primary election (for Governer of New York and Attorney General of New York) posters in Hasidic Williamsburg in 2018.
+Here are some of the pre-primary election (for Governor of New York and Attorney General of New York) posters in Hasidic Williamsburg in 2018.

 This is from the newspaper and it lists the following reasons to vote for Tish James: “from parks to the eruv (wire to allow for carrying on Shabbes.)
 From education to building yeshivas.
 From businesses to social services, there are hateful elements on the street (within the population?) and in the government who aim their hate against pious Jews.
 An Attorney General has the choice to god-forbid join the hate, or to defend the rights of the local people and to treat with empathy in judgement when someone messes up with the law.”
 (Gay/abortion/Israel issues much?
 Ha!)

-This for Simcha Felder, another warning about the far left’s lack of religious understanding. “if you stay home, you elect left-liberals” The poster warns that this can mean no door to door transportation (for the kids, to school – Williamsburg is known to be a hub of school buses), no millions in funding for the community, danger to the traditional education.
+This poster advocates for Simcha Felder and is another warning about the far left’s lack of religious understanding.
+“If you stay home, you elect left-liberals.”
+The poster warns that this can mean no door-to-door transportation (for the kids, to school (Williamsburg is known to be a hub of school buses), no millions in funding for the community, danger to the traditional education.

 In other words, you can see why people would want to vote in the bloc.
 Hasidic voters benefit personally from their candidates.